-“WE OFFER A SUSTAINABLE SOLUTION TO BRING ELECTRICITY TO THE LARGEST RAINFOREST IN THE PLANET”
+“WE OFFER A SUSTAINABLE SOLUTION TO BRING ELECTRICITY TO COMMUNITIES IN THE LARGEST RAINFOREST IN THE PLANET”

 Since 2017 we bring Luz en Casa to the Peruvian Amazonia, for which we developed a new electricity delivery model to implement with an ambitious programme to deploy progressively.
 We started in the Napo river basin, by executing a pilot project to validate the technology and management model proposed, which gave results of high satisfaction of the users with the offered service and verifying, thus, the validity of the proposal.

 Then, we began the escalation of the programme along the Napo and, once it ends, we will have a basin model to replicate in other Peruvian rivers, counting on the collaboration of other organizations working in the Amazonia.

 By this way, we will extend a clean solution of electrification for rural, indigenous remote communities, as well as we have made possible minimizing the use of fossil fuels, candles, oil lamps or batteries for torches, radios, etc., which is impacting positively in their health, economy, education...

 Impact summary (2021E)

 142,692 h/yearfor doing additional homework

 CONTEXT AND BEGINNINGS OF LUZ EN CASA AMAZONIA

 - The access to electricity for all in the Amazonian communities is not feasible by conventional means.

 - These communities are settled in remote locations with exclusively fluvial access, extreme weather & rain conditions, and several social conflicts.